 Rishi Chandra is a senior majoring in supply chain management, accounting and international studies with a minor in economics.
 He hopes to one day own his own business.
 He currently works on campus for the Office of International Affairs as an international student ambassador and has held internships at Cummins and IUPUI’s Center for Academic Research.
 Chandra is highly involved on campus, holding various positions in the Asian Student Union, serving as a peer mentor, a IUPUI Regatta committee member, and as an alternate Spring Break trip leader.

 Ryan Eldridge is a senior majoring in marketing.
 He has accumulated more than 500 volunteer hours during his time at Kelley.
 Eldridge participated in Kelley’s study abroad trip to Strasbourg, France, and he interned at DigitalRelevance.
 After finishing summer classes, Eldridge plans to spend time with his family and then jump into his career.
-He hopes to pursue a custom shoe design venture that he began his freshman year with the help of adjunct professor David Steele and several Kelley students.
+He hopes to pursue a custom shoe design venture that he began his freshman year with the help of a professor and several Kelley students.

 Kourtney Givens is a senior majoring in business management.
 In addition to serving as a resident assistant on campus, she has been involved with the Student African American Sisterhood, Students Taking Academic Responsibility mentoring group, Women in Business and Alpha Lambda Delta/Phi Eta Sigma honor societies.
 After graduation, Givens hopes to pursue her master’s degree in social work.